Is -14/2 Rational Or Irrational

 Is -14/2 Rational or Irrational?
 A Deep Dive into Number Classification

 Understanding whether a number is rational or irrational is fundamental to grasping core concepts in mathematics.
-This article will delve into the classification of -14/2, exploring the definitions of rational and irrational numbers, and providing a comprehensive explanation of why -14/2 falls into the rational number category.
+Worth adding: this article will dig into the classification of -14/2, exploring the definitions of rational and irrational numbers, and providing a comprehensive explanation of why -14/2 falls into the rational number category.
 We'll also address common misconceptions and explore related concepts to solidify your understanding.

 Introduction

 The question, "Is -14/2 rational or irrational?", seems simple at first glance.
-However, a thorough understanding requires a firm grasp of the definitions of rational and irrational numbers.
-This seemingly straightforward problem provides an excellent opportunity to explore the fundamental building blocks of number theory.
+Even so, a thorough understanding requires a firm grasp of the definitions of rational and irrational numbers.
+In practice, this seemingly straightforward problem provides an excellent opportunity to explore the fundamental building blocks of number theory.
 We'll clarify the distinctions between these number types, examining their properties and providing practical examples to illustrate the concepts.
 By the end of this article, you'll not only know the classification of -14/2 but also possess a deeper understanding of rational and irrational numbers.

 Understanding Rational Numbers